-Especially in older buildings carbon steel pipes or galvanized steel pipes are used to distribute the drinking water.
-One problem about these materials is corrosion.
-For the user it gets visible as brown or rusty water at the faucet.
+Carbon steel pipes or galvanized steel pipes are used for drinking water distribution, especially in old buildings.
+A problem with these materials is corrosion.
+For the user, it becomes visible as brown or rusty water on the tap.

-Often this is the case, if no water has been drawn for a longer time.
-For example after the holidays or in holiday apartments after the winter.
+This is often the case when no water has been taken for a long time.
+For example after a lomg holiday or in guest rooms seldom used.

-If the first water taken after such a break gets clear after a few seconds, there is no need to worry.
-This brown water is caused by small corrosion spots, which occur while the water is stagnating.
-Loose rust particles are flushed out with the first use of the tap.
-This is not dangerous for your pipes or health and no further investment is needed.
+If the first water taken after a long time or break becomes clear after a few seconds, you don’t have to worry.
+This brown water is caused by small corrosion spots in the pipe that occur with stagnant water.
+The water is brown or reddish brown because loose rust particles are rinsed out when the tap is first used.
+This is not dangerous, neither for your pipes nor your health.
+No further investments are required.

-If the tap water is brown regularly (every morning), this could be an indicator for severe corrosion in the water system.
-In order to prevent your pipes from pitting corrosion and high renovation costs it can be worth investing in preventive measures like the Merus Ring.
+If, on the other hand, the tap water is brown regularly (every time or every morning), this can be an indicator of severe corrosion in the water system.
+To avoid pitting corrosion and high renovation costs, it may be worth investing in preventive measures such as the Merus Ring.
 Depending on the type of corrosion, the corrosion rate can be reduced to a minimum, which means less rust in the pipe.
-No brown water from the faucet.
+No more yellow water, brown water or discolored water from the faucet.

-Brown Tap Water – before and after installing a Merus Ring
+Brown Tap Water – comparing before and after installing a Merus Ring

-In these cases, with small corrosion in the pipes, it is very easy (and impressive) to verify the success of the Merus Ring.
-In a normal family house, we install just one Merus Ring at the water inlet into the house.
-Either at the meter from the city water line or after the pump of the well.
-There is no plumbing required, as the Merus ring is installed just outside on the pipe.
-Direct after the installation we do flushing through the faucets.
-This is to remove as much as possible rust particles and sediments if any.
+In these cases, with little corrosion in the pipes, it is very easy (and impressive) to check the success of the Merus ring.
+In a normal sized family home we only install one Merus Ring at the water supply to the house.
+Either after the meter of the city or after the pump of the well.
+No plumbing is required as the Merus ring is mounted directly on the outside of the pipe.
+You should flush immediately after installation.
+Turn up cold and warm water fully and run for a while.
+In this way, as many rust particles and sediments as possible are removed.

-To verify the cleaning process, just take water samples into closed bottles as shown in the picture.
-Taking a sample of hot water and one of cold water, one can see, if both systems the hot water and the cold water have a problem.
+To check the cleaning process, simply take water samples in closed bottles, as shown in on the image to the left.
+You should take a sample of hot and cold water.
+Then you can see if both systems have a problem with rusty water.
+Or just the warm or cold water.
 Often only the hot water has a problem.
-This may indicate that the cause of the corrosion is in the hot water boiler or in the water heater.
+This may indicate that the cause of corrosion is to be found in the hot water boiler or water heater.